ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 Arrays are another sort of mutable structure provided by OCaml.
 In OCaml, plain lists are implemented as linked lists, and linked lists are slow for some types of operation.
-For example, getting the head of a list, or iterating over a list to perform some operation on each element is reasonably fast.
-However, jumping to the n<sup>th</sup> element of a list, or trying to randomly access a list - both are slow operations.
+For example, getting the head of a list, or iterating over a list to perform some operation on each element, is reasonably fast.
+However, when jumping to the n<sup>th</sup> element of a list or trying to randomly access a list, you'll find that both are slow operations.
-The OCaml `Array` type is a real array, so random access is fast, but insertion and deletion of elements is slow. `Array`s are also mutable so you can randomly change elements too.
+The OCaml `Array` type is a real array, so random access is fast, but insertion and deletion of elements is slow. `Array`s are also mutable, so you can randomly change elements, too.

 The basics of arrays are simple: